 Bamboo flooring can be a great choice for environmentally conscious consumers.
 When handled properly, the flooring is sustainable and environmentally friendly.
 The processing of bamboo leaves little waste while creating an attractive wood floor.
 While there are some concerns for the chemicals used in treating some plants, choosing high quality flooring from reputable manufacturers is the best way to ensure the flooring has been made in a way that is as good for the environment as it is for the consumer.
+When comparing the pros and cons of bamboo flooring, the advantages far outweigh the disadvantages.

 What is Bamboo?